aniketrajnish/me/docs/soulshard.md

 * The noise texture was added to give fire-like shape to the mask.
 * The UV map of the texture was given a panner (with texture coordinate as input) to animate it as if the fire was burning.
 * A RadialGradientExponential (with texture coordinate as input) was subtracted from the mask to prevent square edges.
-* The tiling, erosion & color of the material were exposed as dynamic parameters to be controlled by the Niagara system.
+* The tiling, erosion & color of the material were exposed as dynamic parameters to be controlled by the Niagara system. <br><br>
 <img src="https://aniketrajnish.github.io/me/files/FlameMat.gif" style="width:100%">

 ### Flame Particles - 1st iteration